mithirendra/HR-New-Hire-Onboarding-App-Demo/README.md

 # Mitma Onboarding App

 A digital onboarding platform that guides new hires through their first 90 days.
+This is a sample of the app.
+All sections are available in the Full Version.

 ## What It Does

 A structured onboarding experience for three audiences:
-- **New Hire** — Journey map, task tracker, meet the team, key contacts and check-ins
+- **New Hire** — Journey map, task tracker, meet the team, key contacts and check-ins - Full Version View
-- **Manager** — Coming in Ver 1
+- **Manager** — Partial View
-- **HR** — Coming in Ver 1
+- **HR** — Partial View

 ## Tech Stack